lacework/terraform-provisioning/gcp/README.md

 - [Lacework API Key](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens)

 ## Organziation Integration
-The following section covers how to use Terraform to integrate GCP configuration assessment and Audit Trail for an entire GCP Org
+The following section covers how to use Terraform to integrate GCP configuration assessment and Audit Trail for an entire GCP Organization

 ### Setup GCP Service Account
-In order to integrate Lacework with a GCP Organization you will need to first create a GCP service account with the the following permissions:
+In order to integrate Lacework with a GCP Organization you will need a GCP service account with the following permissions:
 - Organziation Admin
 - Logs Configuration Writer

-Download the service account `json` file to your workstation and move on to the next section
+Download the service account `json` file to your workstation and move on to the next section.

-More information on GCP sevice accounts can be found [here](https://cloud.google.com/iam/docs/service-accounts)
+More information on how to download a GCP service account key can be found [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)

 ### Run Terraform
 1. Clone this repository: https://github.com/lacework/terraform-provisioning